ranfysvalle02/trigram-vector-search/README.md

 In the world of text processing and search, finding similar strings or documents is a common yet challenging task.
 Whether it's for spell-checking, plagiarism detection, or recommendation systems, efficient and accurate text similarity measures are essential.

-In this blog post, I share my journey of implementing a text similarity search using **trigram hashing**, optimizing the code, and improving the similarity measures to achieve better results.
+In this post, I share my journey of implementing a text similarity search using **trigram hashing**, optimizing the code, and improving the similarity measures to achieve better results.
 Along the way, I encountered several challenges and learned valuable lessons that I hope will help others avoid similar pitfalls.

 We'll explore: